 Madeline Smith, School of Innovation and Technology, The Glasgow School of Art

-Dr Carlos Mendez, European Policies Research Centre, University of Strathclyde
+Prof Carlos Mendez, European Policies Research Centre, University of Strathclyde

 Gary Bannon, Scottish Funding Council